 [11] The complaint was sent to the respondent requesting him to resolve it with the complainant, alternatively to furnish this Office with a detailed response.
-The respondent failed to address this Office on the merits of the complaint.
+The respondent failed to respond to this request.

-4 Authorisation letter dated 9 January 2013.

 Subsequent thereto, the complaint was formally accepted for investigation in terms of Section 27(4) of the FAIS Act and the respondent was again invited to file a response to the complaint.

+2 Authorisation letter dated 27 June 2013.

-Although the respondent for a second time failed to address the Office on the merits of the complaint, it is worth quoting two e-mails he sent to this Office.
+Although the respondent failed to address the Office on the merits of the complaint, it is worth quoting two e-mails he sent to this Office.